-I get emails outlining that:
+I often get emails sharing the following:

 “After a successful, long-standing career as a top executive with (insert big company name here), I find myself having to look for a new position.
 I need to get my resume in order, fast.”

-“I haven’t updated my resume for years and now my company is letting me go; can you help?”
+“I haven’t updated my resume for years and now my company is letting me go – can you help?”

 Today, there are many people experiencing sudden job losses so these requests are not surprising.

 What is surprising – shocking even – is that smart, savvy, and strategic executives are finding themselves ill-prepared for a job loss.
 No job search plans have been carefully considered….no career tools are ready to go… no networking has taken place to lay the groundwork for future opportunities.

 Despite the popular saying that ‘every job is temporary’ there is often zero anticipation of a job change.
 I get the sense that many people feel that they are immune to this increasingly common occurrence.

 Yet it happens, all the time.
 Turning a blind eye won’t help the future of your career.

 And when these same astute business leaders, top managers, and strategic directors realize that there might be a wait to get started (because of the volume of other people vying for help right now) their communications amp up in intensity….with: